Surgeon

 Physics

-Edinburgh College
+College

-You'll need to be a member of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland.
+You'll need to be a member of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.

-You must provide evidence that you do not have, and have been immunised against, Hepatitis B.
+You should be fit and healthy.
+You must also provide evidence that you do not have, and have been immunised against, Hepatitis B.

 Find the right course for you